Our role as a water regulator: compliance approach and principles

 - Water Supply (Safety and Reliability) Act 2008

 One of our most important functions is to ensure everyone complies with these laws.
-A healthy, economically sustainable water market relies on a well regulated resource.
+A healthy, economically sustainable water market relies on a resource.
 Our regulatory approach gives Queenslanders confidence that our resources are being managed fairly and responsibly.

 We approach compliance by guiding, informing, enabling, monitoring and enforcing.